-- 1. In the Recovery Manager for Active Directory console, click the Cloud Storage node. - 2.
+- 1. In the Recovery Manager for Active Directory console, expand the Storage node and click the Cloud Storage node. - 2.
 Click on the Add Storage button at the bottom of the Cloud Storage pane.
 The Add Cloud Storage dialogue box will now appear in the user interface. - 3.
 In the Storage Provider dropdown, select the Amazon S3 Storage. - 4.
 Type an identifying name in the Display Name field.
 This name is used in the Recovery Manager console for the registered AWS® cloud storage account and selected bucket.